The WhoCo guide to optimizing your interview process and putting your company's best foot forward.

-Interviews are crucial to hiring, but the opportunity is often missed.
+Interviews are crucial to hiring, but often a missed opportunity.
 Your goals?
 Minimize errors, ensure fairness and efficiency, and put your company's best foot forward.
 Let's look at a few ways to optimize the process and avoid common pitfalls.

 Before the Interview

-- Create an outline.
+- Create a job outline.
 Give some careful thought to the job you are hiring for and write an up-to-date job description listing the job's purpose and functional and soft skill requirements.

 - Decide how you’ll score candidates’ responses.
-Start with at least three scoring categories for each skill you interview for and define what each mean: Below Requirements, Meets Requirements, and Exceeds Requirements.
+Start with at least three scoring categories for each skill you interview for and define what each means: Below Requirements, Meets Requirements, and Exceeds Requirements.
 Expand these three categories to five if you like.
-We’ve developed a handy template for you to work from here.

-- Put together an interview panel.
-Choose two to three coworkers (too many, and you risk overwhelming applicants).
+- Select an interview panel.
+A good panel ensures multiple perspectives and ratings on each question and related skills.
+Choose two or three coworkers (too many, and you risk overwhelming applicants).
 Include people with different perspectives on the job and hiring process (like a peer, a manager, and HR).

-- Consider sharing the interview questions with applicants in advance.
-This reduces stress and gives them a chance to prepare relevant, coherent examples, so you know what they're capable of.
+- Consider sharing the interview questions with applicants.
+Doing so reduces stress and gives them a chance to prepare relevant, coherent examples so you know what they're capable of.

 Push yourself to evaluate “culture adds” and not just “culture fits.”
 Consider candidates who bring to the table new perspectives or experiences that vary from those of your existing team.
-Those new perspectives (even when challenging) can significantly impact moving the business forward.
+Those new perspectives can have a positive impact on your team and company.

 During the Interview